llpeterson/direct/problem.md

 a network without revealing all of its internal complexities.
 So we also need to address the similar problem of connecting a host to a cloud.
-This, in effect, is the problem every Internet Service Provider (ISP) faces when it wants to connect a new customer to the network: how to connect one more nodes to the ISP's cloud?
+This, in effect, is the problem every Internet Service Provider (ISP) faces when it wants to connect a new customer to its network.

 Whether we want to construct a trivial two-node network with one link or connect the one-billionth host to an existing network like the Internet,